Skip to main content

 • Wear a wide-brimmed hat, sunglasses, and loose-fitting, light-colored clothing when outside.
 Light colors reflect heat and sunlight and help maintain normal body temperature.

-• Consider carrying an umbrella if you will be spending time in unshaded areas.
+• Consider carrying an umbrella if you will be in the sun.

 • Be cautious when working outdoors: Heat Stress in the Workplace (NIOSH)

 • Choose shady walking and cycling routes.
-Seek out shade and take a break if you start to feel overheated.
+Take a break if you start to feel overheated.

 • Protect your pets.

-• Stick to shady areas when walking to avoid hot surfaces and protect your pet’s paws.
+• Walk in the shade to protect your pet’s paws from hot surfaces.
 Watch for signs of discomfort.

-• Make sure your pets have plenty of water and never leave them outside unattended for extended periods of time.
+• Make sure your pets have plenty of water and never leave them outside alone for long periods of time.

-• Never leave pets unattended in a car.
+• Never leave pets alone in a car.

-* Please note that both outdoor pools in Somerville have capacity limits and residents are advised to seek out alternatives rather than wait in the sun if the pools are full.
+* Please note that both outdoor pools in Somerville have capacity limits.

-Paying for the added cost of running air conditioning in the summer can be a financial burden.
+Paying for air conditioning can be a financial burden.
 There are several programs available to help lower your energy usage and electric bills.

 Weatherization and Appliance Management (Swap Out)